-- (B) Flex Spending Accounts (FSAs) - (1) Medical Reimbursement This program permits employees to pay for common out-of-pocket medical expenses (not covered by insurance) such as deductibles, co-pays, and vision and dental care with pre-tax dollars. - (2) Dependent Care Reimbursement This program permits employees to pay for most child and or dependent care expenses with pre-tax dollars.
+- (B) Flex Spending Accounts (FSAs) - (1) Medical Reimbursement

+This program permits employees to pay for common out-of-pocket medical expenses (not covered by insurance) such as deductibles, co-pays, and vision and dental care with pre-tax dollars.

+(2) Dependent Care Reimbursement This program permits employees to pay for most child and or dependent care expenses with pre-tax dollars.

-SECTION 25 - DENTAL INSURANCE
+SECTION 26 - DENTAL INSURANCE

-The City shall provide dental plan for the term of the Memorandum of Understanding and pay the total premium costs for the employee and eligible dependents.
+The City shall provide a dental plan for the term of the Compensation Plan and pay the total premium costs for the employee and eligible dependents.
 The annual maximum benefit amount is two thousand dollars (\$2,000.00) per person.
-Orthodontic coverage (for dependent children only) shall be provided at 50% of the dentist's allowed fee (subject to a \$2,000 lifetime maximum per dependent child).
+Orthodontic coverage (for dependent children) shall be provided at 50% of the dentist's allowed fee (subject to a \$2,000 lifetime maximum per dependent child).
 Dependent children are eligible for dental and orthodontic coverage from birth to age 26.

-SECTION 26 - VISION INSURANCE
+SECTION 27 - VISION INSURANCE

 The City shall provide a vision plan for employees and eligible dependents.
-The cost shall be paid for by the City.
+The cost shall be paid forby the City.
 Employees are eligible for eye exams once a calendar year with a twenty-five-dollar (\$25.00) copay.
 Frames are available once a calendar year with a maximum benefit of one hundred eighty dollars (\$180.00).
-Single vision, lined bifocal, and trifocal lenses are available once a calendar year and are covered with no copay.
+Single vision, lined bifocal, and trifocal lenses are available once a calendaryear and are covered with no copay.

-SECTION 27 - LIFE INSURANCE
+SECTION 28 - LIFE INSURANCE

-The City shall provide employees with life insurance in the amount of one and one-half (1.5) times the employee's annual salary rounded to the nearest even dollar, not to exceed two-hundred thousand dollars (\$200,000.00)
+The City shall provide employees with life insurance in the amount of one and one-half (1.5) times the employee's annual salary rounded to the nearest even dollar, not to exceed two-hundred thousanddollars (\$200,000.00).

-SECTION 28 - EMPLOYEE ASSISTANCE PROGRAM
+SECTION 29 - EMPLOYEE ASSISTANCE PROGRAM